semacu/20181003_Intro_git_GitHub/README.md

 Feedback: please complete the following [short survey]()

-Any later questions about this workshop and materials?
+Any later questions about this workshop or the materials?
 Just email: sermarcue@gmail.com or mark.fernandes@cruk.cam.ac.uk